WordPress/gutenberg/packages/scripts/README.md

 _Alias_: `wp-scripts test-unit-jest`

 Launches the test runner.
 It uses [Jest](https://facebook.github.io/jest/) behind the scenes and you are able to utilize all of its [CLI options](https://facebook.github.io/jest/docs/en/cli.html).
 You can also run `./node_modules/.bin/wp-scripts test-unit-js --help` or `npm run test:help` (as presented below) to view all of the available options.
+By default, it uses the set of recommended options defined in [@wordpress/jest-preset-default](https://www.npmjs.com/package/@wordpress/jest-preset-default) npm package.
+You can override them with your own options as described in [Jest documentation](https://jestjs.io/docs/en/configuration).

 _Example:_